 - Avoid plastics for water and food storage.
 Use glass or ceramics whenever possible, especially to heat food.
 When plastic is heated, it rapidly diffuses into food.
 Use wax paper or a glass plate instead of plastic wrap to cover bowls in the microwave.

 - Use detergents with fewer chemicals.
 Chemical residue can be absorbed through your skin.

 - Choose shampoos, body soaps, makeup, and lotions that are paraben free.

 - Use natural pest control, not pesticides or herbicides.

 - Buy hormone-free meats; look for organics whenever possible.

-- Buy organic produce to reduce your exposure to herbicides,
+- Buy organic produce to reduce your exposure to herbicides, pesticides, and other chemicals.

 - Avoid birth control pills, spermicides, and HRT.